DSPN/oracle-deployment-guide/bestpractices.md

 ## Compute

 OPC instances are based on Oracle CPU (OCPU).
 Each OCPU is a physical core that is hyperthreaded.
-So, one OCPU gives you two virual cores.
+So, one OCPU gives you two virtual cores.

 ### Recommended Machine Types